Step-by-step tutorial on how to clean clams from sand and open them in a pan without oil.

 Clams should purge for at least 2 hours.

-If the clams contain sand, they ruin the dish.
+If clams contain sand, they will ruin the dish.

 Because they could be dead and therefore not suitable for consumption.

-Yes, you can replace it with water or fish stock.
+Yes, you can replace it with water or fish broth.